Employment in the Czech Republic at a glance

 The third party to the agreement, the employee, fulfils all of their obligations as a worker for the company.

-Statutory Benefits in Czech Republic
+Benefits in the Czech Republic

 Pension